 Wood products require much less energy to produce than concrete or steel – that’s according to an independent study that compared how much energy is needed to obtain, manufacture, transport and install building materials for identical wood frame, steel frame and concrete houses.
 These findings prove, once and for all, that wood is environmentally superior to alternative materials.
-Additionally, wood possesses naturally occurring thermal properties, so it saves even more energy (not to mention money) when it comes to heating and cooling homes.
+And on top of that, wood has naturally occurring thermal properties.
+It conducts heat and insulates better than steel and concrete, so it saves even more energy (not to mention money) when it comes to heating and cooling homes.

 In evaluating the environmental impact of building design, the impact on the quality of air, water and soil must be taken into consideration.
 This includes not only minimizing waste products from the building, such as wastewater, solid wastes and chemicals, but also minimizing the pollution caused by the manufacture of the materials used in the building.